Internet video: MPEG-4 AVC (Advanced Video Coding)

 H.264/MPEG-4 AVC is the most widely used video coding format on the Internet.
 It was developed in 2003 by a number of organizations.

 AVCHD (Advanced Video Coding High Definition)

-AVCHD, or Advanced Video Coding High Definition, uses one of the more efficient video coding formats.
+AVCHD, or Advanced Video Coding High Definition, uses an efficient video coding format.
 It was announced in May 2006 and since then has grown into a high-quality video format that can compete with other professional forms of media.
 The AVCHD is geared towards consumer shooters; this is largely because the AVCHD format capitalizes on the H.264/MPEG-4 video that is able to compress video to smaller sizes in order to allow more video to be stored in the same storage capacity.

 FLV (Flash Video)

 Flash Video (FLV) is video encoded by Adobe Flash software in order to play within the Adobe Flash Player.
-Popular in the past, and used by several video sites, including YouTube, the Adobe Flash Player has been replaced by HTML5 and this format has been abandoned.
+It was popular in the past and used by several video sites, including YouTube.
+The Adobe Flash Player has been replaced by HTML5 and this format has been abandoned.